RednarRosique/RednarRosique/README.md

 Hi!
 I’m @RednarRosique, just another software developer on Github.

-You can read more about me at my official website: www.rednarrosique.com
+You can know more about me at my website: www.rednarrosique.com

 Cheers!